Where would you like to give birth? There are several options

 It is important that you feel as safe as possible when you are giving birth

 Whatever you choose, we’ll support you.
 We aim for the best and safest birth experience possible.
 Dilation will happen faster when you feel safe and comfortable.
-You are the only one that knows where that would be, however, most of the time you will only find out where exactly this is during the birthing process itself.
+You are the only one that knows where that would.
+Often, you will only find out where exactly this is during the birthing process itself.
 Therefore we advise you to be flexible and don’t focus too much on one specific option.
 You don’t have to make up your mind about where you want to give birth in advance; you can take the final decision once labour has started.

 On average, labour for women who are having their first baby will take about 14 hours, although it can go much quicker or slower too.
 A second labour is usually quicker although it does depend on how the first delivery went